Mikerah/py-circom/README.md

 # py-circom
-Circom (Zero-Knowledge Circuit Compiler) compiler in Python
+[WIP] A Circom compiler (Zero Knowledge Circuit Compiler) in pure python.

+## To install
+`pip install circom`
+It is highly recommended that you install dependencies in a virtual environment.

+## Contributions
+TODO